 In most cases, the lawyer will first study the insurance status and coverage of their client to determine if the latter has uninsured motorist coverage.
 If they do, the lawyer will most likely recommend seeking compensation from their own insurance company.

 If there is no coverage available, the uninsured motorist accident attorney will most likely investigate the party at fault, to see what chances they have to obtain compensation through a court trial.
 Their recommendations will reflect the findings of the investigation.

 The Weinstein Firm uninsured motorist accident attorneys prefer to file compensation claims against insurance companies.
 If their client has adequate coverage, it is important for the latter to understand how this type of coverage works.

 When a driver purchases coverage for their vehicle, the law requires the insurance agent to offer uninsured or underinsured motorist coverage as well.
 Offering it is in the agent’s best interest anyway, since they sell more.

 Those who do not remember rejecting the offer probably received it as part of their insurance package.
-It is quite common for The Weinstein Firm uninsured motorist accident attorneys to discover that their clients have more insurance coverage than they knew or requested.
+It is quite common for our Roswell uninsured motorist accident attorneys to discover that their clients have more insurance coverage than they knew or requested.

 Those who are not sure what type of coverage they have available should check the Declarations section of their insurance policy.
 Another solution is to bring their insurance papers to one of our car accident lawyers to review them.

 Assuming the attorney discovers that their client is insured, they will not hesitate to inform the latter of their rights and benefits.
 Uninsured motorist coverage holders can benefit from it if they are injured in a car accident, and the following circumstances applied: